docusign/code-examples-powershell/README.md

 ### GitHub repo: [code-examples-powershell](./README.md)

-This GitHub repo includes code example bash scripts for the DocuSign eSignature REST API, Rooms API, Click API, and Monitor API.
+This GitHub repo includes code example PowerShell scripts for the DocuSign eSignature REST API, Rooms API, Click API, and Monitor API.
 To switch between API code examples, select the desired option from the menu when prompted.

 ## Introduction